Freehold Township, New Jersey: Parks and recreation

-Monmouth Battlefield State Park, Turkey Swamp Park, Lake Topanemus, and Michael J. Tighe Park (formerly known as Liberty Oak Park) are all located within the township and provide assorted recreational opportunities.
-Smaller parks in the township include Durand Park, Whittier Oaks Park, Opatut Park, Wynnefield Park, Stonehurst Park, Sandy Brook Park, Duchess Court Park, Greentree Park, Medford Park, Woodgate Park, Woodcrest Park, Orchard Hills Park and Sargent Park.
+Michael J. Tighe Park is the largest municipal park for the township.
+The park is located off of Georgia Road and provides a wide assortment of recreational opportunities.
+Michael J. Tighe Park was formerly known as Liberty Oak Park, with the park having been renamed in 2001 to honor the former township recreation commissioner Michael J. Tighe.
+Other municipal parks in the township include Durand Park, Whittier Oaks Park, Opatut Park, Wynnefield Park, Stonehurst Park, Sandy Brook Park, Duchess Court Park, Greentree Park, Medford Park, Woodgate Park, Woodcrest Park, Orchard Hills Park and Sargent Park.

+Lake Topanemus is a 71 acre suburban park located in the township, but is owned and operated by neighboring Freehold Borough.
+The park's lake was the original site of a mill in the 1800s.
+The park is popular for freshwater fishing, paddle boating, and canoeing on the lake, along with its picturesque nature trails, playgrounds, outdoor calisthenics, and open fields.
+The park's more than 4 mi of crushed stone trails are shared by runners, walkers, and bikers.
+The park is used as a 5K running course shared by cross country runners from Freehold Boro High School.

 The southernmost segment of the Henry Hudson Trail starts in Freehold Borough and runs northeast through the township, to the Raritan Bayshore region.
-The parking area is located at 119 Dutch Lane Road in the township and is used by walkers, runners and bicyclists.
+The parking area in the township is located at 119 Dutch Lane Road and is used by walkers, runners and bicyclists.

-Michael J. Tighe Park was formerly known as Liberty Oak Park, the park having been renamed in 2001.